 When we’re busy, it’s easy to forget to take a breath.
 However, self-care is not just about eating healthy and getting exercise.
 It’s also about remembering to breathe deeply and mindfully.
-There are proven benefits to mindful breathing, which can help stave off stress and regulate blood pressure.
+Mindful breathing has proven benefits, which can help stave off stress and regulate blood pressure.
 A simple technique that can help busy entrepreneurs remember to breathe deeply is guided meditation or breathing exercises.
 Yoga and other guided meditation practices can also be helpful for this purpose.
-There are plenty of apps or podcasts that provide these types of activities like Headspace.
+There are plenty of apps or podcasts that provide these types of activities, like Headspace.
 The tips in this article are meant to help entrepreneurs focus better.

 2. Minimize stress through exercise

 Regular exercise has benefits beyond physical health.
 Regular aerobic exercise boosts memory and learning skills, which helps lower stress levels for busy entrepreneurs.
-The CDC recommends 150 minutes of exercise per week but does not have a specific recommendation for how much time is spent in the gym or on the treadmill.
+The CDC recommends 150 minutes of exercise per week but does not specifically recommend how much time is spent in the gym or on the treadmill.
 Take the dog for a walk.
 Engage in some light desk yoga.
 Tackle some yard work on your breaks instead of emailing or talking on the phone all day long.

 3. Get better sleep